 Introduction

 Since the development of large palaeontological datasets from the 1970s onwards, palaeontologists have increasingly adopted computational approaches to address questions about the history of life on Earth (Sepkoski, 1978; Benton and Harper, 1999).
 Today, most sub-disciplines within palaeontology regularly use large datasets to perform experiments in silico.
-This has initiated a ‘Golden Age’ of palaeontology (Sepkoski and Ruse, 2009), where extensive datasets of various formats are used to test macroevolutionary and macroecological hypotheses (Quental and Marshall, 2013; Mannion et al., 2014; Zaffos, Finnegan and Peters, 2017; Close et al., 2020a).
+This has initiated a ‘Golden Age’ of palaeontology (Sepkoski and Ruse, 2009), where extensive datasets of various formats are used to test macroevolutionary and macroecological hypotheses (e.g. Quental and Marshall, 2013; Mannion et al., 2014; Zaffos, Finnegan and Peters, 2017; Close et al., 2020a).
 The growth and increasing availability of such datasets has made coding an integral part of palaeobiological research.
-Today, palaeobiologists commonly use code to clean (Zizka et al., 2019; Flannery-Sutherland et al., 2022), analyse (Guillerme, 2018; Kocsis et al., 2019), and visualise data (Bell and Lloyd, 2015), as well as build models (Silvestro, Salamin and Schnitzler, 2014; Starrfelt and Liow, 2016) and implement simulations (Fraser, 2017; Barido-Sottani et al., 2019; Furness et al., 2021; Jones et al., 2021).
-Whilst software has been developed in languages such as C++ (Garwood, Spencer and Sutton, 2019) and Python (Silvestro et al., 2014), the programming language R is currently the most popular in palaeobiology.
+Today, palaeobiologists commonly use code to clean (e.g. Zizka et al., 2019; Flannery-Sutherland et al., 2022a), analyse (e.g. Guillerme, 2018; Kocsis et al., 2019), and visualise data (e.g. Bell and Lloyd, 2015), as well as build models (e.g. Silvestro, Salamin and Schnitzler, 2014; Starrfelt and Liow, 2016) and implement simulations (e.g. Fraser, 2017; Barido-Sottani et al., 2019; Furness et al., 2021; Jones et al., 2021).
+Whilst software has been developed in languages such as C++ (e.g. Garwood, Spencer and Sutton, 2019) and Python (e.g. Silvestro et al., 2014), the programming language R is currently the most popular in palaeobiology.
 This is due to the wide range of tools–in the form of R packages–available to help users work with their data.
 Many of these tools are often borrowed or repurposed from ecology (e.g. Chao et al., 2014; Oksanen et al., 2020), while others have been developed to specifically handle fossil data (e.g. Lloyd, 2016; Kocsis et al., 2019).

 In spite of the growth of analytical tools, few packages explicitly focus on preparing data for analyses, forcing users to construct custom scripts.
 This can result in distinct differences in code style and practices amongst the community, including code legibility and documentation.
 Accordingly, custom scripts can be inaccessible to other users (Filazzola and Lortie, 2022).
 Although increasingly requested by journals, code is also not always provided as supplementary material nor made available in online repositories (e.g. GitHub, Zenodo, Dryad).
 A lack of available code can lead to research results being unreproducible, preventing future studies from extending the work.
 Even when code is available, it might be poorly documented or written in a way that is specific to the dataset being analysed, and as such it may require extensive reworking before it can be applied to other data.
 Consequently, researchers are often forced to ‘reinvent the wheel’, putting time and effort into writing code that already exists, but is unavailable, inaccessible, and/or difficult to repurpose (Filazzola and Lortie, 2022).
 Such issues are exacerbated by the absence of community standards for how data should be prepared for analyses; differing approaches utilised by different researchers result in a lack of consistency between studies, making comparison between results challenging.
 Thus, there is a well-established need for both protocols and tools for preparing palaeontological data for further analysis.